(Photo by Warner Bros. / courtesy Everett Collection)

 It only took two years after an eyebrow-raising entrance in The Wolf of Wall Street for Margot Robbie to become a big-enough known entity to cameo in movies as herself, like she did in 2015’s The Big Short.
 And by 2018, she was an Oscar-nominated actress thanks to I, Tonya.
 She’ll also be a fixture at this year’s ceremony: Robbie was nominated for Best Supporting Actress for Bombshell, while her portrayal as Sharon Tate was one of the sentimental cruxes of Once Upon a Time in Hollywood, which is up for Best Picture.

 In-between all of this, Robbie also became one of the shining stars of the DC Extended Universe as Harley Quinn, stealing the show in Suicide Squad, with an upgrade to lead status in Birds of Prey.
-And now she’s been announced to join The Pirates of the Caribbean franchise, to wherever seas the steadfast franchise will go.
-Before then, see what the critics thought of her work so far as we rank all Margot Robbie movies by Tomatometer!
+And she was again one of the best parts of The Suicide Squad.
+Now, we’re ranking all Margot Robbie movies by Tomatometer!

 Critics Consensus: Worth seeking out for only the most hardcore of Margot Robbie completists, Terminal lives down to the medical definition of its title in dreadfully derivative fashion.

-In the dark heart of a sprawling, anonymous city, Terminal follows the twisting tales of two assassins carrying out a...
+In the dark heart of a sprawling and anonymous city, two assassins carry out a sinister mission, a teacher battles...
 [More]

 Critics Consensus: Suicide Squad boasts a talented cast and a little more humor than previous DCEU efforts, but they aren't enough to save the disappointing end result from a muddled plot, thinly written characters, and choppy directing.